 - The term “travel” refers to all costs associated with both domestic and international travel.
 This covers per diem, hotel stays, airfare, and mileage reimbursement.

-- Subscriptions & softwares: costs of wide range of softwares and subscriptions to help nonprofits work efficiently
+- Subscriptions & softwares: costs of wide range of software and subscriptions to help nonprofits work efficiently

 - Utilities, repairs, and maintenance.
 Nonprofits are often required to invest heavily in internal infrastructure, ranging from building maintenance to utilities, and security.